 Every year, countless movies cast child actors in minor and major roles.
-Oscar nominated Little Miss Sunshine is one example.
-Dakota Fanning of Charlottes Web stars in a least one movie a year.
+Oscar-nominated Little Miss Sunshine is one example.
+Dakota Fanning, when she was a child, of Charlotte's Web starred in the least one movie a year.
 She even worked with such notable stars as Tom Cruise (War of the Worlds) and Denzel Washington (Man on Fire).

-The rewards you experience from pursuing an acting career are numerous.
+The rewards you experience from pursuing an acting career are many.
 You get to spend quality time with your parents.
 You will learn something new every day on the set.
 You will build your self-confidence and have a better understanding of others.

 Arnold Talks About Breaking into Acting